 AP source: BC finalizing deal with Ohio St assistant Hafley

-A person with knowledge of the situation says Boston College is finalizing an agreement with Ohio State co-defensive coordinator Jeff Hafley to be the Eagles head coach.
+Boston College is finalizing an agreement with Ohio State co-defensive coordinator Jeff Hafley to be the Eagles' head coach, a person with knowledge of the situation told The Associated Press on Friday night.

-The person spoke on condition of anonymity Friday night because an agreement had not yet been reached.
+The person spoke on condition of anonymity because a deal had not yet been reached.

+Yahoo!
+Sports first reported BC was close to a deal with Hafley.

 Hafley spent seven seasons in the NFL before joining the Buckeyes this year.
 The 40-year-old New Jersey native also has coached in college at Rutgers and Pittsburgh.